TripNThrill/website/README.md

-# Start this Web Application
+# To start this Web Application

-npm i
+npm i\
 npm start

 # Getting Started with Create React App